NextronSystems/asgard-manual/usage/known-issues.rst

 - Your Custom IOCs changed **after** the scheduled group scan was created (compiled)

-This led to the Master ASGARD not pushing the Custom IOC changes to the specific ASGARD, on which you created the scheduled group scan, after your IOCs have changed and your IOC Ruleset was compiled.
+This led to the Master ASGARD not pushing the Custom IOC changes to the specific ASGARD (which you created the scheduled group scan for), after your IOCs have changed and your IOC Ruleset was compiled.

 From version 2.15.5, you will receive the following warning, if you have a